ChrisTzaferis/Mir221-222_project/README.md

 # Mir221-222_project
-This project is associated with the study "Mir221/222..." offering scripts for reproducing the results of data analysis.
+This project is associated with the study "miR-221/222 drive synovial hyperplasia and arthritis by targeting cell cycle inhibitors and chromatin remodeling components" and includes scripts and files for reproducing the results of bioinformatics analysis.